Other Names: Alosa sapidissima, meaning “most delicious of herrings

 Typically light spinning gear with a 4 to 8-pound test line is used by anglers when fishing for Shad.
-Bright colored shad darts, spoons, jigs, or small minnow imitation lures along with the light spin rods and reels is best.
+Bright-colored shad darts, spoons, jigs, or small minnow imitation lures along with the light spin rods and reels are best.

-Fly-fishing for shad with a small flashy tailed Clouser-minnow is becoming increasingly more popular.
-Fly anglers will use different wet flies, including darts, gold or white soft-bodied streamers.
-Since American Shad may not actively feed on their return journey, they are fished for with unique ‘dart’ lures instead of typical bait.
+Fly-fishing for shad with a small flashy-tailed Clouser-minnow is becoming increasingly popular.
+Fly anglers will use different wet flies, including darts, and gold or white soft-bodied streamers.
+Since shad may not actively feed on their return journey, they are fished for with unique ‘dart’ lures instead of typical bait.

 WHERE CAN YOU FIND AMERICAN SHAD

 Anglers from across the state of Florida and the eastern Atlantic seaboard swarmed to the St Johns River for the shad run